ThomasSFSU/ThomasSFSU/README.md

-# My Portfolio 🚀
+# Thomas's Portfolio ☕💻

 Welcome to my GitHub repository!

 ## About Me ℹ️
 I am currently pursuing a degree in Computer Science at San Francisco State University.
 With a strong foundation in programming languages like JavaScript, Python, Java, and C/C++, I aspire to work as a Software Engineer after graduation. 🎓